xorond/passtrust/INSTALL.md

 $ bundle install
 ```

 You can then run passtrust inside that directory with `ruby passtrust`.
-If you want to install it on your path, run the following after the ones above:
+If you want to install it on your `$PATH`, run the following after the ones above:

 ```
 $ cd install-scripts